infosecn1nja/Red-Teaming-Toolkit/README.md

 * **Phishing Frenzy** Ruby on Rails Phishing Framework. https://github.com/pentestgeek/phishing-frenzy
 * **Phishing Pretexts** a library of pretexts to use on offensive phishing engagements. https://github.com/L4bF0x/PhishingPretexts
 * **Modlishka** is a flexible and powerful reverse proxy, that will take your ethical phishing campaigns to the next level. https://github.com/drk1wi/Modlishka
+* **Evilginx** is a man-in-the-middle attack framework used for phishing credentials and session cookies of any web service. https://github.com/kgretzky/evilginx

 ### Watering Hole Attack
 * **BeEF** is short for The Browser Exploitation Framework.
 It is a penetration testing tool that focuses on the web browser. https://github.com/beefproject/beef